 Finally, the trust should be accompanied by a Letter of Intent, written by you.
 This is not a legal document, but it outlines, in specific detail, your wishes for your child when you pass away.
 This document will be helpful for your successor trustee and other family members who will be supporting your child.

-There are many complexities surrounding special needs trusts and special needs planning in general.
-Be sure to seek guidance from professionals who have expertise in this area
+There are many complexities surrounding special needs trusts and financial planning for those with special needs in general.
+Be sure to seek guidance from fiduciary financial professionals who have expertise in this area, such as chartered special needs consultants or special needs tax strategy specialists.

 This article is limited to the dissemination of general information about Modera’s investment advisory and financial planning services that is not suitable for everyone.
 Nothing herein should be interpreted or construed as investment advice nor as legal, tax or accounting advice nor as personalized financial planning, tax planning or wealth management advice.
 For legal, tax and accounting-related matters, we recommend you seek the advice of a qualified attorney or accountant.
 This article is not a substitute for personalized investment or financial planning from Modera.
 There is no guarantee that the views and opinions expressed herein will come to pass, and the information herein should not be considered a solicitation to engage in a particular investment or financial planning strategy.
 The statements and opinions expressed in this article are subject to change without notice based on changes in the law and other conditions.